Family Meerkat Pictures

 Suricate family sunbathing

-Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry Meerkat is doing its duty – gazing the landscape for predators.
+Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry is doing its duty – gazing the landscape for predators.

 I went on with my job taking photographs on the ground.
 Crawling in the sand over bushes and around.
 This Suricate guard on my head seemed to enjoy the free ride on a tower.
 It was fine with me as long it did not pee or bite.
-None of that happened as along their journey.
+None of that happened along their journey.
 After about 10min, he left me while I was on the ground again, not too long, and the next Scout was on my shoulder.
 “Hello, little chap, wanna free ride too?”

 The Sentries in a row.
 You find these cute Meerkat pictures in our collection.
 Both animals are scouting the landscape for predators.